Characteristics, harpy eagle hunting, feeding, habitat, mythology, behavior and reproduction; is it in danger of extinction? Cosmogony.

 Does it make any characteristic sound?

 The harpy eagle is generally silent and makes almost no vocalizations.
-When it does, it squawks, moans, whistles.
+When it does, it squawks, moans, or whistles.
 Stealth in their movements is one of their greatest attributes to be a successful bird of prey.

-harpy eagle legend
+Harpy eagle legend

 - Aguiar-Silva F.H., Sanaiotti T.M., Luz B.B.
 (2014).
 Food habits of the Harpy Eagle (Harpia harpyja), a top predator from the Amazonian rainforest canopy.
 Journal of Raptor Research, 48 (11), 24-36.
 (PDF)

 - Álvarez E. (1996).
 Biology and conservation of the Harpy Eagle in Venezuela and Panama.
 PhD.
 Dissertation.
 Gainesville: Florida.
 (PDF)